 Now, consider what happens when a device requires multiple air passes in order to achieve virus-free air:

-Devices that require multiple cycles in order to achieve sterilisation have the unfortunate result of sending either partially contaminated air, or air that has simply never been sterilised at all, back into the room – where it can go on to infect or harm occupants.
+Devices that require multiple cycles in order to achieve decontamination have the unfortunate result of sending either partially contaminated air or air that has simply never been decontaminated at all, back into the room — where it can go on to infect or harm occupants.

 THE ENGINE BEHIND REAL-TIME PROTECTION

-VIRUSKILLER™’s ability to eliminate particulate matter via filtration, viruses and pathogens via sterilisation, and to do so in a single air pass means the prevention of cross-contamination in real-time – reducing the risk of bioaerosol infection from infected individuals.
-At all times, the air leaving our units is clean, fresh and safe for occupants to breathe – offering true peace of mind to those in our shared spaces.
+VIRUSKILLER™’s ability to filter particulate matter and deactivate viruses and pathogens — and to do so in a single air pass — means the prevention of cross-infection in real-time, reducing the risk of bioaerosol contamination from infected individuals.
+At all times, the air leaving our units is clean, fresh, and safe for occupants to breathe, offering true peace of mind to those in our shared spaces.